How was your child’s school physical, did you talk about upcoming flu season and how to use nutrition and food to stay healthy?

 Then: In August 2014, a CDC scientist named William Thompson who reviewed data for the CDC’s “there’s no problem here” masterpiece study said this: “I’ve stopped lying.”
 He admitted to data manipulation, crafted a decade ago, to hide findings that autism risk more than tripled in African American boys receiving MMR vaccine on the recommended schedule.

 And now this.
 A cluster of parents who managed to survive Vaccine Court – a little known corner of hell reserved for those whose children are injured or killed by vaccinations – have banded together to speak out.
 Vaccine Court is where you end up if you know enough to file a claim for a child’s vaccine injury.
 Since the pharmaceutical industry won itself total freedom from liability for vaccine injuries or deaths in the 1980s, and since the Supreme Court solidified this protection by removing parents’ rights to pursue civil court appeals just this year, families are left to make claims with the government when the unthinkable happens to a baby or child who is dutifully submitted for shots.
-For twenty-five years, a tax added to the sale of each vaccine has paid into a fund to take care of these children.
-That is, if parents know of and pursue their rights, and if they prevail in this court system.
+Since 1986, individuals could no longer sue a pharmaceutical company or physician for an injury from a vaccination.
+Instead, a tax was added to the sale of each vaccine, and paid into a fund to take care of children whose families win injury claims in the vaccine court system.
+That is, if parents know of and pursue their rights, and if they prevail in this court system, which is not part of our usual judicial system.
+There are no juries, just “Special Master” judges, whose only job duty is hearing vaccine injury cases.
+The rules are different too – medical malpractice awards and process do not apply.

 For years, at the same time we’ve heard assurances that vaccines are safe, the federal government’s Vaccine Court has quietly paid millions to families whose children suffered devastating brain injuries from routine shots.
 “Quiet” is the operative word here, as parent Sarah Bridges, who holds a PhD in psychology, explains: She was advised “very routinely” by her lawyer to “be careful talking about this” lest her son’s custodial funds evaporate.
 At risk of losing their hard won compensation, parents are now speaking out, and revealing that their children were the canaries in the coalmine.
 Ms. Bridges’ son for example, who is now seventeen years old, has mental retardation, epilepsy, and autism thanks to infant vaccinations, and lives in a care home wearing a diaper and a helmet thanks to the compensation program paying for it all.